 Every entrance ticket comes with a QR code.
 You’ll only use it if you want to have your photos taken professionally at the various photo zones inside the observatory.
 It works as a code for the staffs to scan and register your photos so that you’ll be able to retrieve and pay for it should you decided to purchase them on the 120th floor or at the basement 1 ticketing counter.

 You should also take note at the time listed on the ticket.
-During peak seasons, you might have to purchase the ticket earlier to make sure it doesn’t affect your travel itinerary.
+There’s a 30 min time frame printed onto the ticket.
+I thought it was a limited time frame imposed on all visitors, but there wasn’t any emphasis on it during our entire 1.5hrs there at the observatory.
+However, during peak seasons, you might have to purchase the ticket earlier to make sure it doesn’t affect your travel itinerary.
 Luckily we didn’t have to do that when we were there as the crowd was manageable.

 B1 – Seoul Sky Lobby & Sky Shuttle